-If you already have an existing public beta installed, go to Settings > General > Software Update to download and install the new beta over-the-air.
+If you already have the public beta profile installed, go to Settings > General > Software Update to download and install the new beta over-the-air.

 You can also turn on Automatic Updates to receive the update automatically, as long as your iOS device is plugged in to a charger at night.